khaileidoscope/dictionary-app/README.md

 #GitHub-Flow
-This is the master repository our MP2.
+This is the master repository of our MP2.